tbm/homepage/content/debian/kirkwood/openrd/install.md

 (if you haven't already) because the installer will download files from the Internet for the installation.

+<h2><a id = "uboot">Upgrading U-Boot</a></h2>

+You have the option to install a new version of the u-boot boot loader but this step is optional.
+Please visit the page describing the <a href = "../uboot-upgrade/">u-boot upgrade process</a> if you want to use a modern u-boot provided by Debian.

 <h2><a id = "starting">Starting the Installer</a></h2>

 First of all, you have to download the installer and store them either on a